Unlocking Your Phone to Use in France

 Is My French Mobile Phone Locked?

 Though locking a SIM card to the provider is not prohibited, it is quite easy to find unlocked phones if you are purchasing one new.
-The only exception to this is when you purchase a prepaid phone, which are often incompatible with postpaid SIM cards and only work with one provider.
+The only exception to this is when you purchase a prepaid phone, which is often incompatible with postpaid SIM cards and only work with one provider.
 Ask at a boutique of the provider (Orange, SFR, Bouygues Telecom) how to unlock your phone if you wish to use it outside of France.